-Fusion Cardio Toronto’s mission is to create dance and fitness opportunities for all women and girls across Toronto.
+Fusion Cardio Toronto's mission is to create fun and accessible dance and fitness opportunities for women and girls across Toronto.

 Fusion Cardio Toronto’s vision is to promote the well-being of all women and girls